daily-co/testrtc-client/README.md

 ### Using our prebuilt TestRTC scripts

-You can copy the scripts from the `testrtc` directory into your TestRTC account.
-Replace `"[YOUR-DEPLOYMENT-URL]"` with the address of your Netlify deployment.
+You can import the JSON files from the `testrtc` directory into your TestRTC account.
+Replace the Service URL with the address of your Netlify deployment.

 Check out [TestRTC's testing documentation](https://testrtc.com/article-categories/testingrtc/) for more information on using TestRTC.